aitabuzaid/data-engineering/project-2-cassandra-db/README.md

 ## Database Design
 Since Sparkify is interested in three different questions, the queries should be designed to answer these questions optimally.
-A NoSQL database is warranted, and in this scenario we will use a Cassandra database with the following primary and clustering keys.
+A NoSQL database is warranted, and in this scenario we will use a Cassandra database with the following primary keys.
+Justification for using these primary keys is available in the Jupyter notebook.

 ### Query 1
- - Primary Key: session_id
+ - Partition Key: session_id
  - Clustering columns: item_in_session

 ### Query 2
- - Primary Key: user_id
+ - Partition Key: user_id
  - Clustering columns: session_id, item_in_session

 ### Query 3
- - Primary Key: song_title
+ - Partition Key: song_title
  - Clustering columns: session_id, item_in_session

 ## Packages Used